 Who oversees the animal care program?

 The care and treatment of animals is subject to policies of the Oregon National Primate Research Center and its Institutional Animal Care and Use Committee (IACUC).
-Composed of researchers, veterinarians, and lay members, the IACUC must review and approve any investigative procedure involving animals and assure that proper anesthesia and analgesics are used in cases that may potentially cause pain.
-The committee also ensures that the research being performed is not duplicative, and that it utilizes the fewest possible number of animals.
+Composed of researchers, veterinarians, and members of the community, the IACUC must review and approve all investigative procedure involving animals and assure that proper anesthesia and analgesics are used in cases that may potentially cause pain.
+The IACUC also ensures that the research being performed is not duplicative, and that it utilizes the fewest possible number of animals.
 In addition, the committee conducts twice-a-year evaluations of laboratory animal care and use programs and inspects animal facilities, as required by Public Health Service Policy and the Animal Welfare Act.

 The Oregon National Primate Research Center adheres to all National Institutes of Health (NIH) policies regarding animal care and use.
 The Office for Laboratory Animal Welfare (OLAW) supervises institutions and researchers receiving NIH grant support.
 OLAW has established the Policy on Humane Care and Use of Laboratory Animals for all public funded research, and the Center fully complies with this Policy by the provision of an Animal Welfare Assurance document which is provided to OLAW every three years.
 This document fully describes the Center's animal care and use program.